 Background:

-One of the most prevalent and focused categories of interaction in plant-animal literature are those displaying direct interactions.
+One of the most prevalent and focused categories of interaction in plant-animal literature are those describing direct interactions.
 These typically occur when there is a direct impact of one organism on another, which is not mediated by another individual (Miller 1994).
 There is a vast variety of these interactions between plant-animal individuals that can result in an overall net positive or negative impact on either species depending on the extent and classification of the interaction (Table 2).
-These net effects on one interacting species becomes more complex when considering the net sum of all interactions, and thus can determine the abundance of an individual species while also affecting various community characteristics (Miller 1994; Sargent & Ackerly 2008).
-Some of these interactions have been heavily focused upon in literature such as mutualism and herbivory, while others such as Amensalism while still prevalent in ecosystems does seem to be less focused upon.
-These less focused upon interactions typically display an overall net negative and/or neutral effect on the observed species (Table 2).
-For example, competition, while being a fundamental concept in ecology, is not typically seen nonrelated taxa, but has been reported in some plant-animal interactions (Jennings et al. 2010).
+These net effects on one interacting species becomes more complex when considering the net sum of all interactions (citation), and thus can determine the abundance of an individual species while also influencing community assembly (Miller 1994; Sargent & Ackerly 2008).
+Some of these interactions have been heavily studied in literature such as mutualism and herbivory while others such as amensalism is relatively less studied (citation to a review here).
+These less focused upon - clunky interactions typically display an overall net negative and/or neutral effect on the observed species (Table 2).
+For example, competition, while being a fundamental concept in ecology, is not typically seen unrelated taxa, but has been reported in some plant-animal interactions (Jennings et al. 2010) so?.
 The competition between Sosippus floridanus and Drosera capillaris for food, while displaying that this type of interaction being prevalent across nonrelated taxa, is one of very few examples of this type of plant-animal interaction (Jennings et al. 2010; Jennings et al. 2016).
-Interactions that show a net negative effect on plants while displaying a net neutral effect on the interacting animal species are also less commonly focused upon in plant-animal literature.
+Interactions that show a net negative effect on plants while displaying a net neutral effect on the interacting animal species are also less commonly focused upon… same revise in plant-animal literature.
 This interaction, commonly known as amensalism, can be seen directly through the trampling of vegetation by cattle (Dunne et al. 2011) or through trampling by other larger herbivore species (Cumming & Cumming 2003; Xi et al. 2013).
 While these types of plant-animal interactions are observable in various ecological systems, here I will focus on the three more prevalent direct interactions; mutualism, herbivory, and commensalism.
+Got ya why you set up like this - good - however, work on flow in above paragraph.

 Table 2: A list of possible direct plant-animal interactions throughout all fields of ecology.
 The overall positive, negative, or neutral net impact on the interacting plant and animal species is indicated.